What Are Facebook Instant Articles?

 In the below example, taken from the official BBC News Facebook Page, they have shared two different posts; a standard article shown on the left, and an Instant Article shown on the right (denoted by the lightning bolt):

 When you click on an Instant Article, the first thing you will notice is that it loads instantly.
-Secondly, the article will look a lot cleaner and easier to read in the mobile viewpoint.
+Secondly, the article will look a lot cleaner and easier to read from the mobile viewpoint.
 Just compare the below examples of the same article.
 The version on the left is the standard mobile web version, and the one on the right is the Instant Article version:

 As this example shows, the standard mobile version has many features that take up a lot of valuable space in the mobile viewpoint.
 This includes things like; search box, notifications panel, main site navigation and social sharing buttons.
 Because of this, you have to scroll down beyond the fold before you even get to the main article content.

 With the Instant Article version, you get a single header image, a ‘like’ button to the Facebook page and that is basically it; there are minimal distractions, so the reader can get straight into reading the post.
-They can also share the post from the top bar and even scroll left and right to easily access other recent Instant Articles that page has shared.
+They can also share the post from the top bar and even scroll left and right to easily access other recent Instant Articles that the page has shared.

 Do Facebook Instant Articles Offer Any SEO Benefit?